Non-archimedean tame topology and stably dominated types: Pro-definable and ind-definable sets

-\<{remark}[on terminology] \rm We often have a set $D(A)$ depending functorially on a structure $A$.
+\begin{remark}[On terminology] We often have a set $D(A)$ depending functorially on a structure $A$.
 We say that $D$ is pro-definable if there exists a pro-definable set $D'$ such that $D'(A)$ and $D(A)$ are in canonical bijection; in other words $D$ and $D'$ are isomorphic functors.

 In practice we have in mind a choice of $D'$ arising naturally from the definition of $D$; usually various interpretations are possible, but all are isomorphic as pro-definable sets.
 Once $D'$ is specified, so is, for any pro-definable $W$ and any $A$, the set of $A$-definable maps $W \to D'$.
 If worried about the identity of $D'$, it suffices to specify what we mean by an $A$-definable map $W \to D$.
-Then Yoneda ensures the uniqueness of a pro-definable set $D'$ compatible with this notion.
+Then Yoneda's lemma ensures the uniqueness of a pro-definable set $D'$ compatible with this notion.